a-flyleaf/ygbtdm/cast/joce.md

 ## height/build
 - Third-tallest of the main 8
 - Bulky; fairly strong, but more fat than muscle
-- Angular face, deep-set eyes
+- Wide, angular face, deep-set eyes

 ## general demeanor
 - Attempts to carry herself with an air of quiet, confident stoicism, but can falter easily